Percutaneous in-situ coronary venous arterialization is a new less invasive alternative to CABG.

 Narcotic agonist analgesic

-- GI: Nausea, vomiting, dry mouth, anorexia, constipation, biliary tract spasm
+- GI: Nausea, vomiting, dry mouth, anorexia, constipation, biliary tract spasm, increased colonic motility in patients with chronic ulcerative colitis

 - GU: Ureteral spasm, spasm of vesical sphincters, urinary retention or hesitancy, oliguria, antidiuretic effect, reduced libido or potency

-- Other: Physical tolerance and dependence, psychological dependence; local skin irritation with transdermal system
+- Other: Sweating, physical tolerance and dependence, psychological dependence

 Are you a Doctor, Pharmacist, PA or a Nurse?